In 2026, your website is judged twice, and only one judge is human

 Launch & Post-Launch Support

-What good looks like — and what to avoid
+What good looks like, and what to avoid

 ✦ Signs of a quality agency

-• Asks more questions than they answer — at first
+- Asks more questions than they answer, at first

-• Treats the website as a business asset, not a brochure
+- Treats the website as a business asset, not a brochure

-• Has a defined process with clear timelines
+- Has a defined process with clear timelines

-• Builds for scale — easy to update and maintain
+- Builds for scale, easy to update and maintain

-• Integrates SEO from the architecture stage
+- Integrates SEO and AI search visibility from the architecture stage

 ✦ Red flags to watch for

-• Very low quote with no clear process
+- Very low quote with no clear process

-• Portfolio looks great but shows no business outcomes
+- Portfolio looks great but shows no business outcomes

-• Cannot explain how their work drives measurable results
+- Cannot explain how their work drives measurable results

-• No post-launch support offering
+- No post-launch support offering

-• Designs for aesthetics, not conversion
+- Designs for aesthetics, not conversion

 Why web design and search visibility are inseparable